Ender-Development/EnderModpackTweaks/README.md

 - 🆕 TimeSync
   - sync the ingame time with the system time of the server
   - this makes minecraft days actually 24 hours long
+  - added an additional option that disables sleeping

 ### Minecraft
 - ✅ Inventory Crafting